-- 9. The audit fee for the 2018/19 audit of Scottish Borders Council is £275,170 (£270,230 in 2017/18).
-This fee includes £6,000 for the audit of the charitable entities (£6,000 in 2017/18).
+- 9. The audit fee for the 2019/20 audit of Scottish Borders Council is £280.360. which includes £6,000 for the audit of the trusts (2018/19: £275,170 including £6,000 for the audit of the trusts).
 In determining the audit fee we have taken account of the risk exposure of Scottish Borders Council, the planned management assurances in place and the level of reliance we plan to take from the work of internal audit.
-Our audit approach assumes receipt of the unaudited annual accounts, with a complete working papers package on 28 June. - 10.
+Our audit approach assumes receipt of the unaudited annual accounts, with a complete working papers package on 29 June 2020. - 10.
 Where our audit cannot proceed as planned through, for example, late receipt of unaudited annual accounts or being unable to use the work of internal audit, a supplementary fee may be levied.
 An additional fee may also be required in relation to any work or other significant exercises outwith our planned audit activity.